Keyboard shortcuts

 pidProcess identifier (fat pointer to process context)

-All values are represented as i64 at the machine code level.
-Strings are stored as read-only data with fat pointers.
+All values are represented as i64 at the machine code level. str literals are stored as read-only data with fat pointers.
+A buf is a heap-allocated byte buffer used for runtime data (file reads, network bytes, growable string backing) — see the Standard Library std.bytes module for bounded access.
 Process identifiers are heap pointers that remain stable for the lifetime of the process.

 Type Annotations